ivanovs-4/micro-dal/readme.md

 ```

 I.e. indexes and sets may be implemented as a Haskell collections of values,
-and may be stored/loaded as well as far as those values fit the memory.
+and may be stored/loaded as far as those values fit the memory.

 To make the moment of the memory exhaustion happen later, there is the ```HashRef```
 abstraction that represents the hash-addressed object, that may be in fully-loaded